home - Electricity

 On the kitchen

-The plaster mix with a special finish allows you to create a luxurious design even for the kitchen or dining room.
-Such a coating is very easy to maintain and is not susceptible to mold and mildew.
+A plaster mix with a special finish, allows you to create a luxurious design even for the kitchen or dining room.
+This coating is very easy to maintain and is not susceptible to mold and mildew.

 Hallway and corridor

-The Venetian will be an excellent decoration for the corridor, and thanks to expressive overflows, highlights or matte strokes will give it a certain charm.
+The Venetian will be an excellent decoration for the corridor, and thanks to expressive overflows, highlights or matte strokes, it will give it a certain charm.

 Bathroom